suncoast-devs/joint-training-curriculum-.net/week-1/day-1/activity.md

 ## Hello World

-Create a simple app using `app-app` and deploy it to surge
+To ensure that your computer is set up correctly, create a simple app using `app-app` and deploy it to surge

+## Goals
+- check to make sure your dev is set up.

 ## Requirements:

 - create a new website with with the command `app-app --alpha --vscode`
-- Add you name to the index.html
+- Add you name to the index.html, only your name, not other HTML
 - Deploy to surge
 - add the url to the README.md of your repo
 - push to github